Broken Silence (album)

-Broken Silence is the third studio album by American rapper Foxy Brown, released on July 17, 2001, by Violator and Ill Na Na Entertainment; distributed under Def Jam Recordings.
+Broken Silence is the third album by American rapper Foxy Brown, released on June 5, 2001, by Violator and Ill Na Na Entertainment; distributed under Def Jam Recordings.
 The album debuted at number five on the Billboard 200 with first-week sales of 131,000 copies.
 It has been certified gold by the RIAA for shipments of 500,000 copies in the United States.
-This is Foxy's only album to be released in the 2000s, and remains her most recent release.

 Background

 Foxy Brown began recording a more street-oriented album, much different from her mainstream image with Chyna Doll.
 It was rumoured to have many features including, Nas, Ice Cube, AZ, Mary J. Blige, Toni Braxton, Haifa Wehbe and Amr Diab.

 The song "Na Na Be Like" was nominated for a Grammy in 2003, two years after its release.

 Legacy

-Rapper Nicki Minaj has stated that this album was a huge influence to her as a young girl.
+Rapper Nicki Minaj has stated that this album was a huge influence for her as a young girl.

-Commercial Performance

-Broken Silence received little to no promotion mainly relying on the support of her fans around the world.
-Broken Silence charted for 13 Weeks in The United States, 11 Weeks in Canada, 9 Weeks in Switzerland, 7 Weeks in Germany, 7 Weeks in France, 3 Weeks in The Netherlands, 4 Weeks in the United Kingdom, and 1 Week in Belgium.

-Foxy Brown would only do an exclusive article with The Source.
-She also did a few interviews and performances to promote her singles.
+In 2025, Pitchfork placed Broken Silence at number 98 on their list of the "100 Best Rap Albums of All Time".
+The website's writer Alphonse Pierre said: "Broken Silence, her third album, dropped when she was 22, and Foxy was in full creative control, meshing together her pain, street-rap attitude, and West Indian roots like nobody else could."